Mordecai Kaplan: Early life and education

+Career

-In 1902, he was ordained at JTSA.
-Kaplan's understanding of Judaism differed from the seminary's perspective, but he maintained a long-standing connection with the institution, teaching there for more than fifty years.
+Kaplan was ordained at the Jewish Theological Seminary of America in 1902.
+His understanding of Judaism differed from that of the seminary, but he maintained a long-standing connection with the institution, teaching there for more than fifty years.
 He became principal of its teachers' institute in 1909, served as dean in 1931, and retired afterwards 1963.
-In 1903, he was appointed as administrator of the religious school at Congregation Kehilath Jeshurun (KJ), a gradually modernizing Orthodox synagogue in New York's Yorkville district consisting of newly affluent and acculturating East European Jews who had migrated north from the Lower East Side.
+In 1903, Kaplan was appointed as administrator of the religious school at Congregation Kehilath Jeshurun (KJ), a gradually modernizing Orthodox synagogue in Yorkville, Manhattan, consisting of newly affluent and acculturating East European Jews who had migrated north from the Lower East Side.
 By April 1904, he was appointed as rabbi of the congregation.

 Based on his diary, by around this time (1904, age 23), Kaplan already had serious misgivings about Orthodoxy's ability to satisfy his spiritual needs and its unwillingness to modernize.
 By 1905, he had begun to doubt the divine inspiration of the Tanakh and its laws, as well as the efficacy of prayers and rituals; by 1907, he had informed his parents of his feelings.
-Because he was serving as a Congregational rabbi, this created significant dissonance, resulting in considerable internal turmoil and anguish over the hypocrisy of practicing and preaching what he no longer believed.
+Because he was serving as a congregational rabbi, this created significant dissonance, resulting in considerable internal turmoil and anguish over the hypocrisy of practicing and preaching what he no longer believed.
 His private diaries and papers reveal that he was tortured within because his beliefs about the nature of religion and of Judaism conflicted with his duties as the leader of an Orthodox congregation.

-In 1908, he married Lena Rubin, left KJ, and was ordained by Rabbi Yitzchak Yaacov Reines while on his honeymoon in Europe.
-In 1909, Kaplan became principal of the newly formed teachers' institute at JTSA (which had joined the Conservative movement), a position he held until his retirement in 1963.
+In 1908, Kaplan married Lena Rubin, left KJ, and was ordained by Rabbi Yitzchak Yaacov Reines while on his honeymoon in Europe.
+In 1909, he became principal of the newly formed teachers' institute at JTSA (which had joined the Conservative movement), a position he held until his retirement in 1963.
 Kaplan was not primarily interested in academic scholarship, but rather in teaching future rabbis and educators to reinterpret Judaism and make Jewish identity meaningful under modern circumstances.
 As a result, his work during this time contributed greatly to the future of Jewish education in America.

-Even those who disagreed with his views appreciated his direct approach.
+Even those who disagreed with his views appreciated Kaplan's direct approach.
 They were impressed by his emphasis on intellectual honesty in confronting the challenges posed by modern thought to traditional Jewish beliefs and practices.
 In his approach to midrash and philosophies of religion, Kaplan combined scientific scholarship with creative application of the texts to contemporary problems.
 Kaplan's Reconstructionist philosophy influenced not only his own immediate students but, through them, his extensive writings and public lectures over several decades, the American Jewish community at large.
 Many of his ideas, such as Judaism as a civilization (and not merely a religion or nationality); bat mitzvah; egalitarian involvement of women in synagogal and communal life; the synagogue as a Jewish center and not merely a place of worship; and living as Jews in a multicultural society, eventually came to be accepted as commonplace and implemented in all but strictly Orthodox segments of the community.